Collections reference

 Selective indexing is not recommended for all collections.
 Consider the advantages and disadvantages of selective indexing before applying it to any collection.
 DataStax recommends that you test your application in a development environment before applying selective indexing in production.

-Indexes are implemented as Storage-Attached Indexes (SAI), which enable Data API queries that need to filter or sort data based on indexed properties.
+Indexes enable Data API queries that need to filter or sort data based on indexed properties.

-There are SAI limits for collections and databases.
-Furthermore, the SAI limit informs the collection limit.
+There are index limits for collections and databases.
+Furthermore, the index limit informs the collection limit.
 However, do not use selective indexing exclusively to bypass the collection limit.
-In most cases, selective indexing does not change a database’s collection limit due to the minimum required SAIs for collections in Serverless (Vector) databases.
+In most cases, selective indexing does not change a database’s collection limit due to the minimum required indexes for collections in Serverless (Vector) databases.

 Carefully consider the advantages and disadvantages of selective indexing before applying it to your collections.